hiteshsapkota/Optimal-Path-Detection/README.md

 For the Classic event testing, we are given a three text ﬁles: white, brown, and red.
 Each file has a 'classic' text in the first line.
 From the second line set of control points are provided in the form of (x, y).
 Similarly, for the Score-O, we are given two ﬁles: control points corresponding to a nice hilly area (eastesker.txt), and the control points representing all over the park (allpark.txt).
 Each file has: (1) 'ScoreO' text in the first line, (2) maximum allowed time (ms) in the second line, and (3) sequence of control points to be visited starting from the third line.
+All the dataset are stored in a dataset directory

 # Approach
   ## Classic Event: